qctrl/open-controls/.github/README.md

 ### Requirements

-To use Q-CTRL Open Controls you will need an installation of Python (>=3.9, <3.12).
+To use Q-CTRL Open Controls you will need an installation of Python.
 We recommend using the [Anaconda](https://www.anaconda.com/) distribution of Python.
 Anaconda includes standard numerical and scientific Python packages which are optimally compiled for your machine.
 Follow the [Anaconda Installation](https://docs.anaconda.com/anaconda/install/) instructions and consult the [Anaconda User guide](https://docs.anaconda.com/anaconda/user-guide/) to get started.

 We use interactive jupyter notebooks for our usage examples.
 The Anaconda python distribution comes with editors for these files, or you can [install the jupyter notebook editor](https://jupyter.org/install) on its own.